← /notes

 1. State-imposed administrative ordering

 Legibility is useful.
-But it remains a model — it can never be the territory.
+But it’s always a model.
 When you optimize for the map, you break the territory.

 Go Deeper